Finances on divorce FAQs

 What is the best way to deal with financial issues?

-It is almost always best to negotiate an agreement regarding matrimonial assets on divorce.
-This avoids contested proceedings at Court and the associated extra stress, uncertainty and costs.
+It is almost always best to negotiate an agreement dividing matrimonial assets on divorce.
+This avoids contested proceedings at court and the associated extra stress, uncertainty and costs.

-However, only the Court can dismiss claims between spouses arising from a marriage.
-Consequently, a Court Order is required to achieve finality.
-A negotiated settlement should be turned into an agreed form of Order (a “Consent Order”) for approval by the Court.
+However, only the court can dismiss claims between spouses arising from a marriage.
+Consequently, a court order is required to achieve finality.
+A negotiated settlement should be turned into an agreed form of order (a “consent order”) for submission to the court for approval.

-The law is the same whether you and your spouse are negotiating or a contested application is issued at Court, so the guidance as to the law in the following questions applies in both situations.
+The law is the same whether you and your spouse are negotiating or a contested application is issued at court, so the following guidance as to the law applies in both situations.

 What is the best way to negotiate?